Aron Trainin: Early life and career

-Trainin was born in a Jewish family and attended the gymnasium of Kaluga, graduating in 1903, the same year he matriculated to Moscow State University (MGU), whence he graduated in 1908.
-At university he participated in the студе́нчество, student activist movement, during the pivotal, though failed, 1905 Russian Revolution.
+Trainin was born in a Jewish family and attended the gymnasium of Kaluga, graduating in 1903, the same year he matriculated to Moscow State University (MGU), where he graduated in 1908.
+During his university years, he participated in the студе́нчество, student activist movement, during the pivotal, though failed, 1905 Russian Revolution.

 After graduation, Trainin worked in the MGU Department of Criminal Law, on track for a professorship, but he would resign his position in 1912 in connection with the "Kasso Case", in which a great many academics resigned out of solidarity with the targets of Imperial Education Minister Lev Aristidovich Kasso.
 From 1912 to 1918 he taught at the Shanyavsky Moscow City People's University in Moscow.

 From 1916 to 1917, he was an editor of the Jewish newspaper titled New Way.
 He was a founding member of the Moscow chapter of the Political Red Cross, which was formed in 1918.

 Trainin came to prominence in the inter-war years as critical of the League of Nations for not doing enough to prosecute those who waged war against peace.
 Scholars Francine Hirsch of the University of Wisconsin–Madison, Kirsten Sellars of the National University of Singapore, and Michelle Jean Penn of the University of Colorado Boulder credit him with establishing the international legal concept of "crimes against peace".

 Trainin speaks in London in August 1945 at the Nüremberg Tribunals War Crimes Executive Committee.